 Though of course, riskier activities will only be covered under the more expensive explorer plan.

-The one call multi lingual 24/7 hotline is also a necessary feature, and is a make or break deal for any travel insurance policy.
+The one call multi lingual 24/7 hotline is also a necessary feature, and is a make or break deal for any serious travel insurance policy.

 Now of course, a travel insurance policy is not a piggy bank, and to prevent fraudulent or fickle claims, companies have to protect themselves as well.